EvoLib/evo-lib/examples/09_evoenv/02_jumper/README.md

 - ignore the sensor
 - jump too early or too late
 - use excessive jump strength
-- collide repeatedly with obstacles

 After successful training, useful controllers should learn to:

-- wait while the obstacle sensor is inactive
-- jump when the obstacle reaches a useful sensor range
+- jump when the sensor reaches a useful range
-- use more strength for higher obstacles
-- avoid maximum-strength jumps when lower strength is sufficient
+- adapt jump strength to obstacle height
-- reduce collision frames over the episode
+- reduce collision frames and unnecessary jump strength

----

-## Value

-Jumper extends the previous steering examples with a compact discrete-control task.
-The controller must decide when to trigger a jump and how much jump strength to use.
-This keeps the example small while introducing action thresholds, sensor-based timing, and simple reward costs.